 150(140).
-Data Structures (Fall, Fernandes; Winter, Cass).
+Data Structures (Winter, Cass; Spring, Fernandes).
 Basic concepts of data organization and abstraction, software design, stacks, queues, trees, and their implementation with linked structures.
 Programming in Java.
 Prerequisites: one course from CSc 103 - CSc 109.
-Pre- or co-requisite: Math 197 or permission of the instructor.
+Prerequisite or co-requisite: Math 197 or permission of the instructor.
 Includes a laboratory.
+A grade of C- or better is required in order to continue with any course that requires CSC-150 as a prerequisite.